 Alitalia is Italy's major airline with flights to both domestic and international destinations.
 Some domestic routes are operated by Meridiana and Blue-Express.

-As Italy is a country that has a long coastline, boat travel is one of the common means of travelling either to Italy or between Italy mainland and its islands.
+As Italy is a country that has a long coastline, ferry travel is one of the common means of travelling either to Italy or between Italy mainland and its islands.

 From the ports on the eastern Italian coast (Venice, Ancona, Bari and Brindisi) there are many ferry routes to Croatia (Istria, Zadar, Split, the island of Hvar and Dubrovnik) and Greece (Corfu, Igoumenitsa, Patras).